 - Do not open emails if you don’t KNOW who the sender is

 This is by no means an exhaustive list.
-But, by raising these simple ideas, it suggests that the World Wide Web is still a foreign planet for some of us.
-These ideas may have got you thinking, and it is this awareness that is a healthy first step towards keeping your child safe on the internet.
+But these are simple ideas, and raising them suggests that the World Wide Web is still a foreign planet for some of us.
+These ideas might have got you thinking, and it is this awareness that is a healthy first step towards keeping your child safe on the internet.